Golden–Kilfeacle GAA

-The club's most successful hurling team was that of a period in the late 1960s and early 1970s when the West Tipperary Divisional Senior hurling Championship was won after 35 years of lost endeavour.
+The club's most successful hurling team was that of a period in the late 1960s and early 1970s when the West Tipperary Divisional Senior hurling Championship was won after 35 years of not winning.
 The first victory was recorded in 1969, and again in 1972, which was the last occasion the club took the laurels.
-A football resurgence took hold in the 1980s and 1990s when in a ten-year period, four Divisional Senior Football Championships were annexed And a fifth was won jointly with Rockwell Rovers under the name of Golden-Rockwell.
+A football resurgence took hold in the 1980s and 1990s when in a ten-year period, four Divisional Senior Football Championships were won by the club, and a fifth was won jointly with Rockwell Rovers under the name of Golden-Rockwell.